hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 * scam, spam, suspicious, and typosquatting websites
 * data miners, invasive telemetry, and phishing websites

-_Please Note: The list is very aggressive so please ensure that you add your own "Custom filtering rules" for domains you want to allow. e.g: @@||nexusmods.com^$important_
+> VITAL: The list is very aggressive so please ensure that you add your own "Custom filtering rules" for domains you want to allow. e.g: @@||nexusmods.com^$important

 As of version 2.3 the list is more cleaned up, optimized and better than ever.